Code-Institute-Submissions/diogo-pessoa-YourForceGym/TESTING.md

     8.1 **Fix** reviewed content and elements, adjust to fit well on all screen sizes

 9. Gallery

     9.1 Discovered while testing

     9.2 re-used image from carousel was updated, causing one of the gallery images to go missing

+Notes:

+    + At Iphone5 The header of the page is cut-off on width, see bug-fix section **  jumping screen bug on Scroll down event